 When teachers travel, it shows up in their lesson plans.
 The amount of information available can seem overwhelming at times, but allowing educators the time and opportunity to explore their passions further can only heighten the learning that takes place when they return.
 Teachers capture the information shared on tour in a number of ways, and use the experiences to create context for their instruction.
 By sharing experiences with students, you open the world to the entire classroom.
 Students may be unaware of how diverse and information-rich the world is, and first-hand experiences help broaden that perception.
 Primary sources, whether in the form of photos or video, motivate students to collect their own meaningful sources and seek out travel experiences of their own.

-Regardless of what grade level or subject area you teach, your tour and classroom instruction can work hand in hand.
+Regardless of what year level or subject area you teach, your tour and classroom instruction can work hand in hand.
 You will be creating a unique learning experience for all your students; one that will stay with them for life.

 This article has been written for WorldStrides by Walter Doyle, English teacher and co-founder of Kids N Culture, an academic enrichment program designed for high school students.